CloudReactor/cloudreactor-procwrapper/README.md

 ## Sampling

-In case the wrapped process or embedded function will be execution very frequently, it may be advantageous to skip notifications to the API server in order to avoid the overhead (delay, bandwidth) of communication with the API server, or to reduce usage of API credits.
+In case the wrapped process or embedded function will be executed very frequently, it may be advantageous to skip notifications to the Task Management server in order to avoid the overhead (delay, bandwidth) of communication with the Task Management server, or to reduce usage of API credits.
 For this purpose, you can configure proc_wrapper to communicate with the API server with a  certain probability using the `api-managed-probability` setting.
 If a generated random  number between 0 and 1 is above the probability threshold, the initial notification to create a Task Execution will be skipped.
-If the wrapped process or embedded function succeeds, no communication with the API server will be sent.
+If the wrapped process or embedded function succeeds, no communication with the Task Management server will be sent.

-However, if the wrapped process or embedded function fails, proc_wrapper will communicate with the API server with probability `api-failure-notification-probability`, creating a Task Exection at that point with a `FAILED` status.
-Similarly, if the wrapped process times out, proc_wrapper will communicate  with the API server with probability `api-timeout-notification-probability`, creating a Task Exection at that point with a `TERMINATED_AFTER_TIME_OUT` status.
+However, if the wrapped process or embedded function fails, proc_wrapper will communicate with the Task Management server with probability `api-failure-notification-probability`, creating a Task Exection at that point with a `FAILED` status.
+Similarly, if the wrapped process times out, proc_wrapper will communicate  with the Task Management server with probability `api-timeout-notification-probability`, creating a Task Exection at that point with a `TERMINATED_AFTER_TIME_OUT` status.
 (Currently, timing out embedded functions is not supported.)